Northern California Road Trip

 We headed out to an early dinner at Noyo Fish Company which wasn’t too far down the street.
 This was another great meal with picnic tables and views of the docks.
 Stopped at the grocery on the way home for some wine and picked up donuts and fruit for breakfast the next day

-After dinner we walked about 15 min down the path to Glass Beach.
-It was an easy walk and we enjoyed seeing the beach.
-Then back to hotel to watch the ocean and drink our wine 🙂
+After a nice stop at the beach, we took the walk back to hotel to watch the ocean and drink our wine 🙂

-Day 4 – Fort Bragg to McKinleyville (Redwoods!)
+Day 4 – Fort Bragg to McKinleyville (Redwoods!) (lodging: Holiday Inn Eureka)

 Then, on to Avenue of the Giants!
 This was so fun.
 We made a few stops along the way to pull off and see some downed trees, huge trees etc. We did one hike here, which was Founders Grove.
 It was only 0.5 miles but we spent probably over an hour here.
 It was our favorite.
 Nice, flat trail and tons of trees to climb on.